LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 ### Known issues

-When finding a `use_module/1` or `use_module/2` directive in a Prolog module, Logtalk either successfully expands it to a Logtalk supported `use_module/2` directive (which takes as first argument a module name instead of a file specification) or prints an error and aborts the compilation of the source file.
+When finding a `use_module/1` or `use_module/2` directive in a Prolog module, Logtalk either successfully expands it to a Logtalk-supported `use_module/2` directive (which takes as its first argument a module name instead of a file specification) or prints an error and aborts the compilation of the source file.
 If you get an error, load the module file first and try again.
 Note that the expansion from a Prolog `use_module/1` directive to a Logtalk